learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 This would return a DataFrame with a multi-hierarchical index, with `'Embarked'` being the outermost level.

-Groupby statements are most commonly used with aggregation functions, which allow us to quickly calculate summary statistics such as the mean, median, min, max, mode, count, etc.
+Groupby statements are most commonly used with aggregation methods, which allow us to quickly calculate summary statistics such as the mean, median, min, max, mode, count, etc.

 Building on our last example, if we wanted to see the mean values for every grouping of `Embarked` and `Pclass` across different variables,  we would type: